Feyerabend/cc/ch07/sec7.6/visitor/basic/README.md

 The equivalent in C is equally mechanical: define five new functions, fill a new `ExprVisitor` struct, and pass it to `evaluate()`.

+### Verdict

+The C implementation demonstrates that the Visitor Pattern is ultimately a matter of structure rather than language features.
+It can be reproduced faithfully using disciplined composition of structs and function pointers, without relying on native object-oriented support.
+At the same time, the manual assembly of double dispatch makes its mechanics explicit and significantly more verbose than in languages with built-in dynamic dispatch.

+This example therefore illustrates both the portability and the cost of the pattern.
+While it preserves architectural separation and extensibility, it also introduces additional indirection and boilerplate that may be disproportionate for a small interpreter.
+In C, the pattern is defensible when the set of node types is stable and new operations are expected to grow; otherwise, a simpler direct-evaluation design may be more appropriate.